ming71/toolbox/README.md

 Operations on dataset , such as copy, label matching.

 ## data augmentation
 * **augmentation**
 Various kinds of data augmentation implementions as well as some demos are concluded inside .
+* **img_aug**
+Strongly recommended!
+Various tools for augmentation and easy to get started.

 ## drawbox